learn-co-curriculum/react-hooks-npm-lab/README.md

 <script src="index.js" type="module"></script>
 ```

-Change the src to `dist/out.js`.
-Now we're finally ready to start the server.
+Change the `src` property to `dist/out.js`.
+Now we're finally ready to start the
-Run `npm start` then open up [localhost:3000](http://localhost:3000) in the
+server.
+Run `npm start` then open up [localhost:3000](http://localhost:3000) in
-browser.
+the browser.
 You should now see a colorful clock appear!

 ## Conclusion